 Free Read Aloud Lesson

-Would you like to try out an interactive read aloud lesson?
-You can grab this free lesson plan for Jabari Jumps to share with your students.
-This free download focuses on helping students overcome challenges.
-Each lesson includes discussion questions and activities to do with the book.
+Would you like to try out a FREE interactive read aloud lesson?
+You can grab this lesson plan for Jabari Jumps to share with your students.
 Just fill out the form below and it will be delivered straight to your inbox!

 Save This Read Aloud

 Be sure to save this pin to your favorite read alouds board on Pinterest!
 You’ll be able to come back to this lesson plan when you are ready to read it aloud with your students.